 Grazing for Appalachian Sustainability (GRASS)

-West Virginia University Extension is leading the five-year GRazing for Appalachian SuStainability (GRASS) grant project.
-The goal of the GRASS project is to improve knowledge and management practices for 135 small and underserved farmers in Central Appalachia, including 55 farmers from all of West Virginia and 80 farmers in 25 western counties in Virginia, to expand markets for climate-smart cattle and beef.
-Individuals may receive compensation for their participation in the GRASS project, which was awarded by the USDA Partnerships for Climate-Smart Commodities.
-The GRASS project has over $3,500,000 available to incentive producer participation.
+West Virginia University Extension is leading the GRazing for Appalachian SuStainability (GRASS) grant project.
+The goal of the GRASS project is to improve knowledge and management practices for small farmers in Central Appalachia, including all of West Virginia and the 25 western counties in Virginia, to expand markets for Appalachian cattle and beef.
+The GRASS project was awarded by the USDA Partnerships for Climate-Smart Commodities.
+The goal of GRASS is to facilitate the production of Appalachian cattle and beef, promoting a shift from conventional management practices to soil health-conscious practices on working lands.

-The GRASS project provides farmers with educational and technical assistance, as well as financial incentives, to support the transition from conventional management to sustainable, climate-smart conservation practices on working lands.
-Transitioning to conservation management practices for cattle and beef production will improve soil health, reduce greenhouse gases and support carbon sequestration rates while boosting economic outcomes for small and underserved farmers in Appalachia.
+The GRASS project provides farmers with educational and technical assistance, as well as financial incentives, to support the transition from conventional management to sustainable conservation practices on working lands.
+Transitioning to conservation management practices for cattle and beef production will improve soil health while boosting economic outcomes for small and underserved farmers in Appalachia.
+Participating farmers may qualify to receive an annual cash incentive, training and marketing assistance.

 Project Partners